 It's easy to tell a good translation apart from a poor one.
-A good translation flows well, uses appropriate language and feels as though it was written for the intended audience.
-A poor translation, on the other hand, could be peppered with grammatical mistakes, include sentences where the meaning has been lost and feel stilted and clunky to the reader.
+A good translation is clear, accurate, precise, and uses appropriate language so that it feels like it was written for the intended audience.
+A poor translation, on the other hand, could be peppered with grammatical mistakes, including sentences where the meaning has been lost, and feel stilted and clunky to the reader.

 But what are the secrets to successful translation?
 What makes a good translation?
 I want to take a quick break from thinking about the business side of providing translation services to spend some time focusing on questions like these.
 First, though, let's take a quick dip into the history books.